Dead-rick/AetherMatrix/README.md

-# DataMatrix
+# AetherMatrix
 # Introduction:
-Data Matrix is a program is efficiently organize, visualize, and work with Secondary Array (or 2D Array)
+AetherMatrix is a program is efficiently organize, visualize, and work with Secondary Array (or 2D Array)

 This is completely written in [python](https://www.python.org/downloads/) , with custom made exceptions to guide through the errors made.